 On the other hand, smaller buildings can often be roofed more quickly and with less manpower, which can lead to significant savings.

 The Pitch of the Roof

 The pitch of a roof is its angle in relation to the ground.
 It is typically expressed as a ratio, such as 4:12 (meaning that the roof rises 4″ for every 12 inches it extends horizontally).
-Roofs with a higher pitch are more difficult to install and require more materials than roofs with a lower pitch.
+Roofs with a higher pitch are more difficult to install or repair and require more materials, thus increasing commercial roofing cost.
 As a result, they are typically more expensive.